Jewellery made on commission.

-There are many possibilities, and I hope to be able to give you a good idea of the possibilities, the process and what is involved through this page.
-Everything starts with a friendly and informal conversation with a cup of coffee or tea in my studio in Beltrum.
+The possibilities are diverse, and Sarah hopes to give you a good idea of the process and what is involved through this page.
+It all starts with an informal conversation over coffee or tea at her studio in Beltrum.

 From bracelet to 3 unique rings.